Health and disease

 Every effort is being made by government and industry to limit the spread of SE while assessing management options.
 Steps taken include quarantine and movement restrictions, farm depopulation and decontamination of impacted farms.

-An intensive tracing and testing process has been conducted by government authorities across the year to ensure that if SE emerges, it can be caught early.
-The recent incidents have been detected through this process and they continue to be limited to interconnected farms.
+An intensive tracing and testing process has been conducted by government authorities to ensure that if SE emerges, it can be caught early.
+More recent incidents have been detected through this process and they continue to be limited to interconnected farms.

 The SE incidents have raised the issue of traceability, with egg farms wanting a greater level of certainty about the origin of eggs they purchase so they can ensure strong biosecurity is maintained across their supply chain.

-Putting stamps on eggs to identify the source of eggs is required in most states but this generally applies at the sites where eggs are packaged and not necessarily on farm.
+Putting stamps on eggs to identify the source of eggs is required in all states but this generally applies at the sites where eggs are packaged and not necessarily on farm.

 Comprehensive traceability systems are implemented on a voluntary basis but the SE incidents have sparked consideration of how this could be achieved more consistently.
 The industry is engaging with governments to discuss options for improvement which could provide benefits for egg farmers and consumers.